 E-mail me, Gisle Vanem for comments or preferably join the Watt-32 mailing list at the URL below.

-Watt-32 change.log file is here.Subscribe to the Watt-32 mailing list.
+Watt-32 change.log file is here.Do NOT subscribe to the dead Watt-32 mailing list.
 Go to the GitHub project instead.